juju/docs/src/en/charms-deploying.md

 Title: Deploying services
+TODO: First section spent defining charms.
+This should all be placed in charms.md and
+	linked to from here.
+As of this writing, that page does not cover local charms.
+      Removed (commented out) section 'References and examples' due to the references being 3 years old and not offering much at all.
+      This page is too long and should be broken up (or apply the fabled TOC).
+      Review: 'channel support' points (especially #2).
+See https://goo.gl/IKzRsD .

-# Deploying Services
+# Deploying services

 The fundamental point of Juju is that you can use it to deploy services through the use of charms (the magic bits of code that make things just work).
-These charms can be fetched from the charm store, stored in a local repository, or if you are feeling clever, written by you.
-Just as there are different series of Ubuntu ('precise', 'raring', etc), so there needs to be different series of charms to take into account any subtle changes in the underlying OS.
-For the most part you can forget about this, as Juju will always try to apply the most relevant charm, so deploying can be straightforward and easy.
+These charms can exist remotely (online Charm Store) or locally (previously downloaded or written by you).

+Just as there are different series of Ubuntu ('precise', 'raring', etc) there needs to be different series of charms.
+For the most part, this is transparent as Juju will always try to use the most relevant charm.
+Deploying services with Juju is designed to be easy.

-# Deploying from the Charm Store
+## Deploying from the charm store

-In most cases, you will want to deploy charms by fetching them directly from the Charm Store.
-This ensures that you get the relevant, up to date version of the charm and "everything just works".
-To deploy a charm like this you can just
+Typically, services are deployed using the online charms.
+This ensures that you get the latest version of the charm.
+To deploy in this way:
-specify:

 ```bash
 juju deploy mysql
 ```

-Running this will do exactly what you expect - fetch the latest Juju charm for the series you are running and then use the bootstrap environment to initiate a new instance and deploy MySQL
+This will create a machine and use the latest online MySQL charm (for your default series) to deploy a MySQL service.

+!!!
+Note: The default series can be configured at a model level (see [Configuring model](./models-config.htmls)).
+In the absence of this setting, the default is to use the Ubuntu version running on the Juju client (i.e. where the Juju commands are being invoked).

-Juju usefully supports a system of namespaces that means you can actually deploy charms from a variety of sources.
+Juju supports a system of namespaces that means you can actually deploy charms from a variety of sources.
 The default source is the charm store.
 The above command is the same as running:

 ```bash
 juju deploy cs:precise/mysql